 These benefits will be later explained using science, physiology and practical reasoning.
 In some articles you might have read exaggerated explanations and benefits.
 But here you’ll be convinced that drinking more water truly benefits your mind and body.
 Let’s start.

-One main reason we drink water is to replace the fluids you lost.
-After all, we truly lose water every day as a result of:
+One main reason to drink water is to replace all of the fluids you lose.
+After all, we lose water every day for all sorts of reasons, including:

 - Sweating (heat or physical activity)

 - Urinating and defecating